byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 Thread 2: Releasing resource.
 ```

-### Semaphore VS Lock
+## Semaphore VS Lock

 Key differences and when to use a semaphore VS a lock

-- Mutexs are used for exclusive access to a single resource.
+- Mutexes are used for exclusive access to a single resource.
 Only one thread can hold the lock at a time.
 - Binary Semaphores are functionally equivalent to a mutex.
 Use interchangeably with `threading.Lock`.
 - Counting Semaphores are usde when you have a limited number of resources or want to allow a specific number of threads to access a resource concurrently.

 Semaphores are a powerful tool for managing concurrency and controlling access to shared resources in multithreaded applications.
 They provide a flexible mechanism for both exclusive access (binary semaphores) and controlled concurrent access (counting semaphores).
 Understanding their behavior and proper usage is essential for writing robust and efficient concurrent code.
 Using the with statement is crucial for correct semaphore management, preventing deadlocks and resource leaks.

-### Barriers for Threads
+## Barriers for Threads

 A barrier is a synchronization primitive that allows a group of threads to wait until all of them have reached a specific point in their execution before any of them can proceed.
 It acts like a checkpoint or rendezvous point for threads.
 Barriers are particularly useful in parallel computations where tasks have dependencies or need to be synchronized at certain stages.
 This section focuses on using barriers within a single process, using the threading module.

-#### Concept of a Barrier
+### Concept of a Barrier

 Imagine a group of runners participating in a relay race.
 Each runner must wait at a designated point (the barrier) until all other runners in their team have also reached that point.
 Only when all runners are present can the next leg of the race begin.
 A barrier in concurrent programming works similarly.